5 Best Pressure Canner Models For 2022

 Canning funnel: This sits just inside the top of your jar and allows you to fill it easily, plus it provides a marker to help you know where to stop filling (the bottom of the funnel, usually).
 This leaves space for expansion of the food during heating.

-Recommendation: HOXHA Wide-Mouth Canning Funnel (Regular and Wide Jars)
+Available on Amazon: HOXHA Wide-Mouth Canning Funnel (Regular and Wide Jars)

 Jar lifter: This is a device, usually with a silicone grip, which allows you to easily put jars into or remove jars from your canner.
 This is essential, especially when the jars are super-hot!

-Recommendation: Norpro Magnetic Lid Wand
+Available on Amazon: Norpro Magnetic Lid Wand

 How To Use A Pressure Canner